raxoft/miguel/README.md

 ```

 If you prefer unsigned keys instead and your database engine supports it,
-you can pass the `unsigned_keys: true` option to `define` to make it happen.
+you can pass the `unsigned_keys: true` option to `Schema.define` to make it happen.
 If you don't want any of these defaults set up for you,
 pass the `use_defaults: false` option to `define` instead.

 Finally, the `timestamps` helper can be used to create the
 `create_time` and `update_time` timestamps for you.
 If you pass the `mysql_timestamps: true` option to `define`,
-the `update_time` timestamp will have the MySQL auto-update feature enabled.
+the `update_time` timestamp will have the MySQL auto-update feature enabled,
+and timestamps will use the `'0000-00-00 00:00:00'` default by default.

 ## Using the command